polkadot-developers/substrate-docs/content/md/en/docs/quick-start/index.md

    </html>
    ```

-1. Open the [index.html](/examples/quickstart/index.html) file in a web browser.
+1. Open the <a className="noTrailingSlash" href="/examples/index.html">index.html</a> file in a web browser.

 1. Copy and paste the SS58 Address for the `Alice` account in the input field, then click **Get Balance**.